Information-Driven Design of Imaging Systems

 In all cases, higher information meant better downstream performance.

 Information estimates can do more than evaluate existing systems.
-Our Information-Driven Encoder Analysis Learning (IDEAL) method uses gradient ascent on information estimates to optimize imaging system parameters.
+The Information-Driven Encoder Analysis Learning (IDEAL) method uses gradient ascent on information estimates to optimise imaging system parameters.

-The standard approach to computational imaging design, end-to-end optimization, jointly trains the imaging hardware and a neural network decoder.
-This requires backpropagating through the entire decoder, creating memory constraints and potential optimization difficulties.
+The standard approach to computational imaging design, end-to-end optimisation, jointly trains the imaging hardware and a neural network decoder.
+This requires backpropagating through the entire decoder, creating memory constraints and potential optimisation difficulties.

-IDEAL avoids these problems by optimizing the encoder alone.
-We tested it on color filter design.
+IDEAL avoids these problems by optimising the encoder alone.
+The team tested it on color filter design.
 Starting from a random filter arrangement, IDEAL progressively improved the design.
-The final result matched end-to-end optimization in both information content and reconstruction quality.
+The final result matched end-to-end optimisation in both information content and reconstruction quality.

 Scroll to Top